codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/shared-configuration.md

 max-width="50%"
 %}

-From the same dialog you can also create a brand new shared configuration snippet of type YAML.
+From the same dialog you can also create a brand-new shared configuration snippet of type YAML.
 Not only it will be used for this Helm chart, but it will be added in your global shared configuration as well.

 ## Sharing any kind of YAML data in pipelines